 As of FY 2016 cash advances will not be permitted, only reimbursements will be issued.

-Matching funds are no longer required; If including matching in an effort to demonstrate project commitment, review the types of match and record keeping requirements as listed below.
+Matching funds are no longer required; If including matching to demonstrate project commitment, review the types of match and record keeping requirements as listed below.

 Cash Match